AveryDoan/Neural-Network-from-Scratch/README.md

 ## roject Structure

 - `neural_network.py`: The core engine containing all modular layers and optimizers.
-- `website/`: A standalone web application for interactive training visualization.
+- `docs/`: A standalone web application for interactive training visualization (hosted on GitHub Pages).
 - `main.ipynb`: A guided Jupyter notebook for experimentation and customization.
 - `test_modules.py`: A automated test suite for math verification and convergence.